TrellixVulnTeam/swahilipython_SCMU/Doc/library/itertools.rst

    The operation of :func:`groupby` is similar to the ``uniq`` filter in Unix.
 It generates a break or new group every time the value of the key function changes (which is why it is usually necessary to have sorted the data using the same key function).
-That behavior differs from SQL's GROUP BY which aggregates common elements regardless of their input order.
+That behavior differs kutoka SQL's GROUP BY which aggregates common elements regardless of their input order.

    The returned group is itself an iterator that shares the underlying iterable